Consultation hour for mentees

-ExploreScience is a mentoring program for doctoral students from all disciplines of the University of Stuttgart.
-Within this program, two new formats were launched in 2021: Group Mentoring and Peer Mentoring.
+ExploreScience is a mentoring program for doctoral researchers from all disciplines of the University of Stuttgart.
+Two formats are offered within the program: Group Mentoring and Peer Mentoring.

-The call for applications for the gourp mentoring is closed.
-The next call will be announced in November 2022.
+The call for applications in the AdvanceScience Program 2022 is closed.
+The next call will be published in spring 2023.

 With the mentoring programs, we want to support the mentees in recognizing their opportunities and potentials, thus shaping their own personal and professional development.

 We provide for fruitful exchanges with experienced professionals, successful mentors from the fields of science, business, start-ups, politics, culture, and administration as well as with likeminded colleagues from other research areas of the University of Stuttgart.

 Mentees in all programs are also able to benefit from the target-group-oriented qualification programs offered by GRADUS in order to expand their skills in the areas of academic, management and career competence.

 We organize interdisciplinary networking get-togethers to promote dialogue between mentees, mentors and external professionals though the GRADUS-Lounge.

 As a mentor, you provide advice and support to a mentee over a set period time (depending on the specified program).
 In the mentoring relationship, the mentee takes on a proactive role and arranges regular meetings in consultation with you.
 These meetings can take place in person, virtually or by telephone.
 The topics of the individual meetings are determined jointly by you and the mentee and are based on the mentee's needs.